mizvekov/fp/README.md

 ------------------

-It implements a template class type `fp<T,E>` where `T` is an underlying integral type and `E` is an integer representing the binary point position.
+It implements a template class type `fp<T,E>` where `T` is an underlying arithmetic type and `E` is an integer representing the binary point position.
 From now on these will be referred as the base type and the exponent, for `T` and `E` respectively.

+The base type currently is limited to only fundamental integers and floats, although in the future it is hoped to support user-defined types.

 It supports casting between integral and floating point types and the whole set of arithmetic, bitwise and relational operators.